 An alternate and more exciting way is to drop by and check out the view from the deck, grab a tea or something then hike to the top of Mount Popa and back.
 However, I don’t recommend coffee here, I’m holding a latte and it was out of a sachet and tasted horrible!
 Good thing though – the view from the terrace is worth $3 they ask at the entrance which is refundable when you exist.
 Just remember to keep the receipt.

-It is recommended to carry a bottle of water and other essentials like snacks and mosquito sprays.
-The hike started out okay but as you can see in the picture, it got way too foggy quickly!
-At times, I couldn’t tell if I was on the right track but it was an adventure on its own.
-It might seem never-ending after almost 2 hours hike but if you are on the right track and hiking in a good phase you should see the green coloured house on your right.
+It might seem never-ending after almost 2 hours hike but if you are on the right track and hiking in a good phase you should see the green-colored house on your right.
 From there, it is another 25 minutes to the top.
-Keep going and when you return your driver will be waiting for you at the base.
-Lunch is available at the resort or you can ask the driver to take you to the town.
+Lunch is available at the resort if you want.

 You can see the greenhouse and the temple at the summit.